Introduction to Linux Automount

 - /etc/auto.master: This is the master file for autofs utility.
 As the name suggests, it will manage overall automount functionality on the Linux operating system.
 In this file, we are adding the root directory information for the automount.

-- /etc/auto.XXXX: As per the auto master file configuration, we need to create the supporting auto DB/file for the automount activity.
+- /etc/auto.XXXX: As per the auto master file configuration, we must create the supporting auto DB/file for the automount activity.
 As per the requirement, we can define the file name.
-But make share that the file name is similar with master config as well as the etc file name.
+But make share that the file name is similar to the master config and the etc file name.

 - systemctl start autofs: Once all the configuration parameters will configure, we need to start the autofs service.
 As per the requirement, we can restart, stop, or start the autofs service.